-In this post, I am sharing my beginners guide to gardening.
+In this post, I am sharing my beginner’s guide to gardening.
 Now, I am no Alan Titchmarsh!
-However, I have been gardening for the past four years, and I am starting to get better at gardening.
+However, I have been gardening for the past couple of years, and I am starting to get better at gardening.
 Some flowers were sacrificed along the way, and some rookie mistakes were learnt.
 I have loved the reaction from you guys over on Instagram when it comes to gardening posts.

 The most common thing you guys are saying is that you would love to start gardening, but you don’t know where to start or that you are gardening but struggling to keep plants alive.

 So, I have put together my beginner’s garden guide to give you some help.
 I get a lot of my garden info from watching garden programmes, I adore Monty Don and my Friday night is not complete without an episode of gardener’s world (I am aware not many thirty-year-olds live for gardener’s world on a Friday night but it’s my guilty pleasure).

 What I love about the garden is that it keeps me mindful.
 I can unplug the phone after work and go out for an hour or two and potter in the garden.
 There are loads of articles on how gardening can help with well-being, and mental health and I can agree that a good gardening session leaves me feeling fulfiled and calm.
 You don’t have to have a large garden as you can use pots or raised beds to create your garden escape.

 What Are Perennial Plants And Annual Plants

 What is a perennial and an Annual?
 This was my first lesson to learn when I started gardening.
 I always wondered why some plants died and never came back, and then others did.

 An annual plant will last for one growing season.
 You can plant these from seeds in early Spring, then plant outside after the risk of frost has passed.
 An Annual will bloom and produce seeds before completing its life cycle.
 So, these guys will die off at the end of the season.